exonum/exonum-doc/src/advanced/services/configuration.md

 Configuration service contains http api implementation for public queries (get actual/following configuration, etc.) and private queries, intended for use only by validator nodes' maintainers (post configuration propose, post vote for a configuration propose).
-When processing a POST request, its validity must be checked (see [Propose and vote transactions restrictions](#propose-and-vote-transactions-restrictions) section).
+When processing a POST request, configuration service checks validity of the request (see [Propose and vote transactions restrictions](#propose-and-vote-transactions-restrictions) section).

-Exonum blockchain configuration is composed of:

-- consensus algorithm parameters
-- list of validators' public keys - list of identities of consensus participants
-- configuration of all services, plugged in for a specific blockchain instance.

 It also contains auxiliary fields.
 These fields are used to identify nodes that can vote for this configuration and determining the activation time of the